Landscape character assessment

 - Type 17 - Upland Estate (PDF, 2.26MB)

 - Type 18 - Upland Footslopes (PDF, 4.29MB)

 - Type 19 - Upland Fringe (PDF, 4,45MB)

 - Type 20 - Moorland Plateau (PDF, 1.63MB)

-Landscape Assessment of Congleton Borough
+Landscape assessment of Congleton Borough

-A Landscape Assessment of Congleton Borough was carried out in 1999 by Chris Blandford Associates.
+A Landscape Assessment of Congleton Borough carried out in 1999 by Chris Blandford Associates.
 This study was commissioned jointly by the former Congleton Borough Council and Cheshire County Council.
 The study aims to improve the design of new buildings within the countryside by promoting new development which is harmonious with its setting and which respects and sustains local diversity and distinctiveness.
 The study followed established techniques evolved by Natural England in its publication Landscape Assessment Guidance which divides the landscape of the Borough into broadly homogenous units of similar character, of which eleven such areas were identified.
 The study also incorporates a specific section on the main settlements, both urban and rural, which are located within the identified character areas.

 - Landscape Assessment of Congleton I - 4 (PDF, 9.35MB)

 - 4.2 Sandbach Flashes (PDF, 2.97MB)

 - 4.3 Wheelock Rolling Plain (PDF, 2.98MB)